AdKowalewski/Czytelnia/README.md

 ## General Information

-An android app that allows you to browse a library of books.
+An android app that allows you to browse a library of free books.
-You can rate books and write reviews
+This app is supposed to run in concjution with REST backend: https://github.com/Metelino/Czytelnia_backend.

 ## Technologies Used